Vannevelj/vannevel.net/src/pages/articles/2021-01-15---Visualizing-The-Language-Migration-Of-A-Codebase/index.md

 If you've ever gone through the trouble of incrementally migrating a codebase from one language to another then you know this is not something that gets done in a few weeks.
 You can mark all the milestones you want but in the end nothing beats a nice graph that shows continuous improvements to your stakeholders.

 Github has this very useful feature where it shows the language distribution of your repo at that point in time.
-What we want is this, but then for each day -- and ideally, we won't be taking notes manually each day.
+What we want is this, but then for each day -- and ideally, we won't be taking notes manually every time.

 ![Repo language distribution on Github](./github.PNG)